 Every year thousands of students come from abroad to start their studies in the UK but as the second lockdown seems more likely; has it affected the number of university applications?

 Many University bosses expected to see a significant drop in international applications but according to The Universities and Colleges Admissions Service (UCAS), there has been a 9% increase in the number of undergraduate students from outside the UK and EU.
 It set a new record of over 44 thousand applicants.
 This number does not include the postgraduate applications, as students have to contact universities themselves to apply.

-However, there is hanging cloud over the heads of international students, who came to London in September to start their studies but are facing a possible second lockdown.
+However, there is a hanging cloud over the heads of international students, who came to London in September to start their studies but are facing a possible second lockdown.

-“I feel it’s a stupidity,” says Sebastian Braddock, 23, a postgraduate student studying MA International Journalism City University from Switzerland.
+“I feel it’s stupidity,” says Sebastian Braddock, 23, a postgraduate student studying MA International Journalism City University from Switzerland.
 “Young people are being blamed for not following the guidance rankles, especially given the UK government’s flouting of international law and the Cummings affair hypocrisy.”